ltk/garage/exercises/1-investigation/README.md

 registered CLI command, so it checks the `"scripts"` entry in `package.json`.

+### Why

 One key advantage to this approach is that `bin` programs bundled with npm dependencies are automatically added to the `PATH` environment variable, so using a consistent version of a CLI tool becomes simple.
+For example, when invoke `webpack-dev-server` to spin up a local development server, it will pull from the version we downloaded locally as a dependency of this project.

+The other advantage is that, by keeping project tasks as scripts in `package.json`, we create an expectation that this sort of project configuration can be found there.
+Regardless of how many platforms your project targets, you can always expect to find how to manage them in `package.json`.

 ## Browsing around